5 min read

 Amazon has blocked 47 AI bots from crawling its site.
 All the major players — OpenAI, Google, Anthropic, Meta.
 They're building a wall around their $56 billion ad business because they see what's coming.

-He's missing the point.
 Amazon doesn't want transactions.
 Amazon wants influence.
 They want to show you six sponsored results before you find what you need.
-They want to upsell you batteries and a warranty.
 They want your browsing data to feed the recommendation engine.

 The Fundamental Problem: Agents Don't Have Eyeballs